Adithyan0896/Student-Management-System/README.md

 The project includes various SQL queries and data analysis tasks to extract valuable insights from the student management data.
 Some of the key queries implemented include:

 **1. JOIN:**
    - Used to retrieve detailed information about students, their enrolled courses, grades, and instructors.
-For example, joining the `Students`, `Enrollments`, `Courses`, `Grades`, and `Instructors` tables to retrieve a list of students along with their grades, GPAs, and instructor names.
+For example, joining the Students, Enrollments, Courses, Grades, and Instructors tables to retrieve a list of students along with their grades, GPAs, and instructor names.

 **2. VIEW:**
-   - Created a `StudentTranscript` view to generate a summarized report of students’ enrolled courses along with their grades and GPAs.
+   - Created a StudentTranscript view to generate a summarized report of students’ enrolled courses along with their grades and GPAs.

 **3. SUBQUERY:**